superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 **Access Patterns**:
 Access patterns – how vectors are queried and retrieved within the retrieval system – can vary widely, ranging from real-time, on-the-fly, queries for nearest neighbors of single vectors, to batch processing and integration with other data.
 Emergency response systems (e.g., 911 dispatch), for instance, rely on quick access real-time similarity searches to find the closest available emergency responders to a reported incident location.
 Here, low-latency access can mean the difference between life and death.

 Whereas, a video processing pipeline handling large sets of video frames for analysis will mainly focus on batch processing.
-Access patterns play a critical role in determining the efficiency of vector retrieval, and therefore, whether real-time or batch processing is preferred.
+Access patterns play a critical role in determining the efficiency of vector retrieval, and, therefore, whether real-time or batch processing is preferred.

 **Priorities**:
 The priorities of your particular application determine what matters most: minimizing latency, maximizing throughput, or ensuring a high level of accuracy.
 For example, low-latency access to real-time data is paramount for making split-second decisions in a financial trading system.
 In contrast, a data analytics platform might prioritize high throughput to process large volumes of data quickly.